0x76/opensn0w/README.md

 Why opensn0w?
 =============

-opensn0w is portable and open source jailbreaking utility. opensn0w has been compiled on both little endian and big endian systems.
+opensn0w is a portable and open source jailbreaking utility. opensn0w has been compiled on both little endian and big endian systems.
 These include the Intel i386/x86_64 processor architecture and the Cell Broadband Engine in the PlayStation 3.
 We have successfully booted an